Saraswathi Kshetramu, Ananthasagar

-Saraswathi Kshetramu is a Hindu Temple of Goddess Saraswathi located in the Ananthasagar, Chinna Kodur Mandal, Siddipet Division, siddipet district of Telangana.
+Saraswathi Kshetramu is a Hindu Temple of Goddess Saraswathi located in the Ananthasagar, Chinna Kodur Mandal, Siddipet Division, Siddipet district of Telangana.
 The temple was built on Friday, 2 May 1980 (Roudri Year, Vaishakha month) by Astakala Narasimha Rama Sharma (Astavadhani).
-It is located between Siddipet to Karimnagar, 22 km away from the former, 125 km from Hyderabad and 63 km from Medak,.
+It is located between Siddipet to Karimnagar, 22 km away from the former, 125 km from Hyderabad and 63 km from Medak.

 History

 This temple was built by Astakala Narasimha Rama Sharma, a teacher by profession, who, determined not to rely on donations for its construction, used his money from his salary as an astrologer, Vaastu shastra expert, and groundwater locator.
-In the whole India finding Saraswathi temples is rare.
-First Saraswathi temple in India is Vaishnavi Temple is in Jammu & Kashmir.
-Second Temple is located in Basar, this temple is considered as third Saraswathi temple and is located in Shivaru mountains which comes under Ananthasagar village.
+In India Saraswathi temples are rare.
+The first Saraswathi temple in India was Vaishnavi Temple in Jammu & Kashmir.
+The second temple is located in Basar.
+This temple is considered as the third Saraswathi temple and is located in the Shivaru mountains, which come under Ananthasagar village.
 This is the first temple having standing pose of Saraswathi.